 Master Clock - The clock usually found in the main office of a school or factory.
 For the most part, the only true "time-keeper" in a master-slave clock system.
 This guy sends out electrical impulses, on the minute or hour depending on the set up, advancing or correcting the clocks in classrooms and other areas of the buildings.
 Also rings the bells for class changes, etc.

 Series System - The original type of Standard Electric Time impulse system.
 A self-winding, pendulum based master clock kept time and sent impulses out once a minute, for about 1/2 second.
 The power for these impulses came from batteries in or near the master clock.
-The voltage on these clocks were about 1.8VDC at 200mA.
+The voltage on these clocks at the actual clock were about 1.8VDC at 200mA.
 The clocks were wired in "series" (as opposed to "parallel").
-If one clock became disconnected, all the clocks stopped.
+If one clock in the circuit became disconnected, all the clocks stopped.
+The voltage at the master clock was dependent on the number of clocks in the circuit.

 Slave Clock - The clock usually found in classrooms, the cafeteria and other rooms of the school or factory.
 Receives impulses from the master clock to keep time.
 See impulse system and synchronous system.